findtherabbit/X/TechnicalDetails.md

 joinSignature = sign(hashOfHostSecret, isHost: false, hostAddress, hashOfJoinSecret, betAmount)
 ```

-3. *Host* receives a request from the *Game Oracle* and decides if whether to play with *Join* considering the latter's statistics:
+3. *Host* receives a request from the *Game Oracle* and decides whether to play with *Join* considering the latter's statistics:
 * total games;
 * total disputes.
 Once accepted *Host* generates the signature: